Frequently Asked Questions | ePAY

 How do I view my ePAY settlement account information?

-You can view your ePAY settlement account activity through the INB online banking platform, including transaction history, fund transfers, and monthly bank statements.
+You can view your ePAY settlement account activity through the INB online banking system, including transaction history, fund transfers, and monthly bank statements.

 The INB target balance is the amount your agency chooses to keep in its ePAY settlement account, ranging from $1,000 to $250,000.
-The minimum balance helps cover possible chargebacks or payment reversals.
-There is no fee if your balance falls below your selected target amount.
+The minimum balance of $1,000 helps cover possible chargebacks or payment reversals, while the maximum balance of $250,000 reflects the amount up to which INB does not need to pledge collateral for the account.
+There is no fee if your account balance falls below your selected target amount.

 How do I set up online banking access for my ePAY settlement account?

 Account maintenance options 1 and 2 include one online banking user.
 Additional users cost $5 per month each.
 Only authorized signers may grant access to individual users.
-To enroll, visit the INB online banking platform and select “Sign Up.”
-Refer to the INB enrollment guide for instructions.
+To enroll, visit the INB online banking system and select “Sign Up.”
+For step-by-step instructions, please refer to the INB enrollment guide.

 Yes.
-If you are the authorized signer on the account, call ePAY at 855-226-7337 or submit a support ticket through the ePAY Portal.
+If you are the authorized signer on the account, please contact ePAY at 855-226-7337 or submit a support ticket through the ePAY Portal.

-Target balances are met through ePAY processing and build over time from $0 on day one.
-There is no penalty for a $0 balance while the account is building toward the selected target amount.
+Target balances will be met through ePAY processing and build up from $0 on day 1 (there is no penalty for a $0 balance on your ePAY account).

 What types of transactions are allowed through my ePAY settlement account at INB?